-The Ekiti State House of Assembly has unanimously passed the 2021 Appropriation Bill of more than N109.6 billion, the News Agency of Nigeria (NAN) reports.
+Ekiti House of Assembly has passed the Ekiti Tourism and Hospitality Licensing and Regulation Bill, 2020, the News Agency of Nigeria (NAN) reports.

-The passage followed the submission of the report of the House Committee on Finance and Appropriation by its Chairman, Mrs Olubunmi Adelugba (APC – Gbonyin) at the Tuesday’s plenary.
+The passage followed the submission and subsequent adoption of the report of the House Committee on Arts, Culture and Tourism by the Chairman, Mr Adeyemi Ajibade.